free shipping from a purchase value of 49 euros in germany.

 Newsletter and Electronic Communications

-We send newsletters, e-mails and other electronic communications (hereinafter referred to as “newsletters”) only with the consent of the recipient or a legal permission.
-Insofar as the contents of the newsletter are specifically described within the framework of registration, they are decisive for the consent of the user.
-Otherwise, our newsletters contain information about our services and us.
+We send newsletters, emails, and other electronic notifications (hereinafter “newsletters”) only with the recipients’ consent or when permitted by law.
+If the content of a newsletter is specifically described during the sign-up process, that description is decisive for the user’s consent.
+In addition, our newsletters contain information about our services and our company.

-In order to subscribe to our newsletters, it is generally sufficient to enter your e-mail address.
-We may, however, ask you to provide a name for the purpose of contacting you personally in the newsletter or to provide further information if this is required for the purposes of the newsletter.
+To subscribe to our newsletters, it is generally sufficient to provide your email address.
+However, we may ask you to provide a name—so we can address you personally in the newsletter—or additional information, if such information is necessary for the purposes of the newsletter.

 Double opt-in procedure: The registration to our newsletter takes place in general in a so-called Double-Opt-In procedure.
 This means that you will receive an e-mail after registration asking you to confirm your registration.
 This confirmation is necessary so that no one can register with external e-mail addresses.
 The registrations for the newsletter are logged in order to be able to prove the registration process according to the legal requirements.
 This includes storing the login and confirmation times as well as the IP address.
 Likewise the changes of your data stored with the dispatch service provider are logged.

-Deletion and restriction of processing: We may store the unsubscribed email addresses for up to three years based on our legitimate interests before deleting them to provide evidence of prior consent.
-The processing of these data is limited to the purpose of a possible defense against claims.
-An individual deletion request is possible at any time, provided that the former existence of a consent is confirmed at the same time.
-In the case of an obligation to permanently observe an objection, we reserve the right to store the e-mail address solely for this purpose in a blocklist.
+Deletion and Restriction of Processing: We may store unsubscribed email addresses for up to three years based on our legitimate interests before deleting them, in order to be able to prove that consent was previously given.
+The processing of this data is limited to the purpose of potentially defending against claims.
+An individual request for erasure may be made at any time, provided that the prior existence of consent is confirmed at the same time.
+In the event of obligations to permanently honor objections, we reserve the right to store the email address solely for this purpose in a blocklist.

-The logging of the registration process takes place on the basis of our legitimate interests for the purpose of proving its proper course.
-If we commission a service provider to send e-mails, this is done on the basis of our legitimate interests in an efficient and secure sending system.
+The registration process is logged based on our legitimate interests for the purpose of verifying that it was carried out properly.
+To the extent that we engage a service provider to send emails, this is done based on our legitimate interests in an efficient and secure email delivery system.

 Information about us, our services, promotions and offers.

-• Purposes of Processing: Direct marketing (e.g. by e-mail or postal).
+• Purposes of processing: Direct marketing (e.g., via email or mail).

 • Legal Basis: Consent (Article 6 (1) (a) GDPR).

-• Opt-Out: You can cancel the receipt of our newsletter at any time, i.e. revoke your consent or object to further receipt.
-You will find a link to cancel the newsletter either at the end of each newsletter or you can otherwise use one of the contact options listed above, preferably e-mail.
+• Opt-Out Option: You can unsubscribe from our newsletter at any time, i.e., revoke your consent or opt out of receiving future issues.
+You will find a link to unsubscribe from the newsletter at the end of each newsletter, or you can use one of the contact options listed above—preferably email—to do so.

 Commercial communication by E-Mail, Postal Mail, Fax or Telephone